Loading...

 /srv/app

-Step 5 : Persist the variable across sessions.
+Step 5 : Persist the variable for new interactive shells.

 Command